 What about medications and technology?

-First, remember that the FDA is irrelevant, because of the IBLCE exam’s global perspective.
+First, remember that the FDA is irrelevant, because of the IBCLC exam’s global perspective.
 Second, it’s likely that many countries do not yet have the new piece of equipment or the new drug.

 Instead, I encourage test-takers to know generic names of drugs (because the trade name isn’t relevant in a global environment, right?) and to be prepared for exam items that address non-technological aspects like hand expression.